REMBRANDT (1606-1669)

 This painting was sold for $ 26M by Sotheby's on January 25, 2007, lot 74.
 The image is shared by Wikimedia.

 Around 1648 Rembrandt was in one of his frequent financially and socially difficult periods, and he would like his Supper at Emmaus, a modern painting on a biblical theme, to relaunch his career.
 The portraits of a young man as Christ are studies painted in parallel or for the preparation of this masterpiece.
-An oil on panel 25 x 21 cm was sold for £ 9.5M including premium by Sotheby's on December 5, 2018.
+An oil on panel 25 x 21 cm was sold for £ 9.5M by Sotheby's on December 5, 2018.

 The artist is indeed satisfied with this personification of Christ.
 The same young man appears as a Christ in half length with folded arms, oil on canvas 110 x 90 cm generally dated between 1657 and 1661.